News & Trending Investing News

 In fact, in a 2008 opinion piece for the New York Times, Buffett wrote that “bad news is an investor’s best friend.
 It lets you buy a slice of America’s future at a marked-down price.”

-Buffett also stressed the importance of patience, noting that buying during a recession can help investors avoid high prices so long as they are willing to sit with their purchases and wait for the market to turn.
+Buffett also stressed the importance of patience, noting that buying during a recession can help investors avoid high prices if they are willing to hold off on their purchases and wait for the market to turn.

 Keep your car as long as possible